-The FCO advise against all travel to Nagorno-Karabakh and the military occupied area surrounding it.
-This area is the subject of a continuing dispute between Azerbaijan and Armenia, and although a cease-fire has been in place since 1994 there are regular exchanges of gunfire across the Line of Contact.
-An increase in tension along the border with Armenia in July and August 2014 resulted in a number of deaths and casualties.
+The FCO advise against all travel to Nagorno-Karabakh and the military occupied area surrounding it, and to within 5km of both the Line of Contact and the border with Armenia.
+Consular support is not available in the Nagorno-Karabakh region.
+The Nagorno-Karabakh area is the subject of a continuing dispute between Azerbaijan and Armenia, and although a cease-fire has been in place since 1994 there are regular exchanges of gunfire across the Line of Contact.
+Tensions along the line of contact and the international borders between Azerbaijan and Armenia remain high.
 Some areas may be heavily land mined.

 You can drive in Azerbaijan using a UK or EU driving licence.
 Right hand drive cars are not permitted in Azerbaijan.

 In the winter months snowfall often causes problems.
-Keep a blanket, shovel, torch, snacks and old carpet or cat litter (to help if you get stuck in snow) if you intend to travel out of Baku in the winter months, or if heavy snowfall is forecast in Baku.
+Keep a blanket, shovel, torch, snacks and old carpet (to help if you get stuck in snow) if you intend to travel out of Baku in the winter months, or if heavy snowfall is forecast in Baku.

 See the RAC guide on driving in Azerbaijan.

 The Baku Metro is reasonably maintained and has basic safety equipment and procedures.
-However, signs are only in Azerbaijani.
+Signs are in Azerbaijani and English.
 There are police at each station and security checks of bags and belongings.

 If you travel by overland train, secure your valuables, don’t leave the compartment unattended, and lock the door from the inside.